ShuangyiTong/VRPainExptGuide/README.md

           material.SetColor("_Color", Color.white);
       }
       ```
       Let us go back to `TaskControl.ObjectSelected`.
-If it is in Trial (after the button is pressed), the reward points is set depending on the choice.
+If it is in Trial (after the button is pressed), the reward points are set depending on the choice.
 Here two choices are associated with deterministically reward, so it is a boring bandit task.
 If the total trial count `trialCount` exceeds the maximum number of trials `totalTrials`, we will disable the button and the participant won't be able to start a new trial.
       ```C#
       if (inTrial)
       {